Support Group Meetings

 "People often come to PFLAG support group meetings asking, "How do I tell my friends and family that our son/daughter is LGBT, without seeming to announce it?"
 Attending PFLAG support group meetings first helps family to be comfortable with their child's sexual orientation or gender identity.
 Once that comfort level is achieved, sharing updates on our LGBT sons and daughters becomes as natural as sharing updates about our straight children.
 Members help each other to find the "right" words.
 Members share their own experiences which helps newer members to see the possibilities.
 At one meeting, the grandparents of a gay young man shared their support for their grandson.
 I was so moved by their story that it helped me to tell my parents that our son is gay."

-June 2014 my amazing daughter came out to our family, and by that fall, she was basically healthy.
+After my amazing daughter came out to our family, by that fall, she was basically healthy.
 How horrible to learn that because she was afraid to come out to us and to be honest with herself, she was eating herself alive.

 That fall we learned of PFLAG and pondered the idea of an LGBT support group for families and friends and what that may mean for us.
 I can tell you what I learned it stands for.
 PFLAG to me is a safe place, with caring and kind people of all race, creed and orientation.
 Fathers, Mothers, Siblings, Children, Grandparents, Friends.
 Beyond that, the only other description is People.
 A true melting pot.
 I also learned that all those horrible stereotypes that clouded/colored my opinions and feelings, well those stereotypes were all destroyed by PFLAG and its members.